cogentcore/core/text/textcore/README.md

 * renderx/images needs transform updates?

 ### Lowpri

+* code: Markup colors are baked in when output is generated -- no remarkup possible!

 * TestMarkupSpellErr: still some rich tag format issues but mostly working.. why is this so hard!?